jncc/s1-ard-processor/workflow/docker-readme.md

 * --scheduler-port CORE_SCHEDULER_PORT - Port of remote scheduler api process
 * --scheduler-url CORE_SCHEDULER_URL - Full path to remote scheduler

-## Workflow options
+# Workflow options

-* --inputFileName (required) - The raw input file name.
-This path should reside in the Input folder.
+* --inputFileName FILENAME (required) - The raw input file name.
+This file should reside in the Input folder.
-* --demFile (required) - The terain model used in the processing.
+* --demFile FILENAME (required) - The terain model used in the processing.
 This should reside in the static folder.
-* --memoryLimit - The memory limit set for the snap process.
-This should be about 75% of the host machine memory - Default 14GB
+* --memoryLimit LIMIT (in GB) - The memory limit set for the snap process.
+This should be not exceed about 75% of the host machine memory - Default 14GB
 * --noClean - Don't remove the temporary files created in the working folder - May be useful for determining why a processing run failed by analysing preserved intermediate outputs and SNAP logs.
 * --noStateCopy - Don't copy the luigi state files to a subfolder of output.
 * --removeInputFile - Removes the input file from the input folder.